malus-brandywine/sel4bench-task-04.04.2022/Developments.April.2022.md

 ```
 </br>

-The raw results published in `data-[platform]-...` folders of this reposotory.
+The raw results published in `data-[arch]-...` folders of this reposotory.
 You need files that contain `old-delay` in their names.
 (I took measurements with the empty loop switched on for other platforms as well.)

 </br>